gym-scores/gym-scores.github.io/content/docs/athletes/wag/index.md

 This database is a long-term project.
 By its nature, it may never be complete.
 But my hope is that you can at least verify alternate names of athletes, whether they are non-Latin alphabets, nicknames, or former names.

-The search bar below will filter by (license/Latin alphabet) name and country code only.
-Use your browser's find/search function to search for nicknames, non-Latin alphabet names, or other things like league team affiliation.
+The search bar below will filter by things that appear in the entries.
+You can filter by country code, name, league teams, birth year, etc. (Enter "champion" and you'll get a list of individual event gold medalists for Worlds and the Olympics.)

 ---